JamesLauer/iss-weather-pipeline/README.md

 1. Clone this repository to your local hard drive.
 2. Set up the repository as a project in your IDE or code editor and git initialise it
-3. Create a repository for this project in your GitHub account and then on the instruction page, copy and paste the code from the "...or push an existing repository from the command line" option into your terminal.
+3. Create a repository for this project in your GitHub account and then on the instruction page, copy and paste the code from the ".…or create a new repository on the command line" option into your terminal.
 Note that the first commit will fail in GitHub Actions because the project hasn't been set up correctly yet.
 4. In the project's repository, go to Settings > Security > Secrets and then Variables > Actions and then create the following secrets.
 Note that the names must be the SAME as shown below.
 If not then the names can be changed in .github/workflows/actions-pipeline.yaml.